oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 - Use advanced cryptographic schemes, outside the scope of this specification.
 - Issue a batch of SD-JWTs to the Holder to enable the Holder to use a unique SD-JWT per Verifier.
 This only helps with Verifier/Verifier unlinkability.

+Colluding Verifier/Verifier pairs correspond to RP+RP'-U Unlinkability as defined in [@ISO.27551].

-## Issuer Issuing only One Type of D-JWT
+## Issuer Issuing One Type of SD-JWT

 Issuer issuing only one type of SD-JWT might have privacy implications, because if the Holder has an SD-JWT issued by that Issuer, its type and claim names can be determined.